Frequently Asked Questions

 What’s the weather like in New Zealand?

 There’s a reason why New Zealand is so lush and green.
-Being an island nation, we can experience all sorts of conditions even in the middle of summer, but we’re also very lucky to enjoy mild temperate conditions and temperatures all year round.
+Being an island nation, we can experience all sorts of conditions even in the middle of summer, but we’re also very lucky to enjoy mild temperate conditions and temperatures all year round – check out our page all about New Zealand’s weather.
 The North Island is generally warmer, and more humid and experiences more frequent rainfall than the South.
 The South Island experiences a variety of weather in different areas due to the prevailing westerly winds from the Tasman Sea, and the Southern Alps mountain range.
 The west coast gets frequent rainfall (that’s why we have such incredible rainforest here), while the eastern side of the ranges experiences drier conditions.
 Our varied weather has shaped our most stunning landscapes, so we’re pretty lucky in places like Milford Sound when it rains – you’ll see thousands of waterfalls appear before your eyes!

 What’s included on my trip?